 3. Would an Alternative Suit You Better?

 Even if you have unmanageable debts, a debt management plan might not be the best solution.
-If a crushing mortgage, auto loan, or other secured obligation is the primary issue, speak directly to your lender about refinancing options that could lower your monthly payments without pushing you into default.
+If a crushing mortgage or auto loan is the primary issue, speak directly to your lender about refinancing options that could lower your monthly payments without pushing you into default.

 Alternatively, simply take advantage of your credit counselor’s budgeting and planning services.
 They can’t pay off your debts for you, but they might give you a fresh look at your personal finances.

-However, it’s important to recognize when a DMP is the best alternative.
-If you’re behind on multiple credit card payments, can’t find additional fat to cut in your budget, and worry that bankruptcy might be in your future, the temporary hit to your credit rating and monthly plan payments might be worth it.
+However, it’s important to recognize when a debt management plan is the best alternative.
+If you’re behind on multiple credit card payments, can’t find additional fat to cut in your budget, and worry that bankruptcy might be in your future, the temporary hit to your credit score and the monthly plan payments might be worth it.

 A debt consolidation loan is a type of refinancing tool that rolls your existing debts into a single bundle.
-This is akin to a balance transfer: If you have $15,000 in total credit card debt from five different institutions, your loan will begin with a $15,000 balance.
+It’s akin to a credit card balance transfer.
+If you have $15,000 in total credit card debt from five different institutions, your loan will begin with a $15,000 balance.
 It may come with a lower interest rate than your old credit card bills, although this depends on your credit history and whether you secure the loan with collateral (such as your house).

 Depending on your credit rating and history, you may be able to get a debt consolidation loan from a bank or credit union.
 Specialized finance companies, such as OneMain Financial, also offer these loans.
 If your credit isn’t great, a peer-to-peer lending service such as Lending Club may be a good option too.